animal-tree/Writing-stuff/Stuff49-quick-ToE-Take-2.md

 Since each corpuscle travels at the same speed, relative time is differentiated by an angular-linear velocity tradeoff that gives rise to special and general relativity, while assuming Galilean relativity.

 Each corpuscle is essentially a photon.
 No aether is assumed.

+Certain $\mu_{i,j}$ (means of the Gaussian mixture) are entangled across corpuscles, and interdependently truncated.
+This entanglement across collisions is qualia and creates singularized qualia, or consciousness.